 Chasing new clients takes a lot of time and expense.
 Of course, your business grows by acquiring new clients.
 But every client you can keep long-term is one less you must chase (and it costs less).
 Once you start a project, over-deliver on that project.
 And after it is finished, develop a plan for the additional value you can bring.

 If you are a website designer, for example, and have designed an amazing site for a client, what can you offer in the future?
 Well, certainly you keep abreast of the newest technologies and trends.
 As these come along, it will be time to re-connect with that client and make suggestions for enhancing that website.
 And this will be an ongoing activity, over the years.

 During the in-between times, you must still communicate with that client, have lunch, and develop the relationship that tells this client you value him and that you care about his business success.
 He has a comfort level with you and will not go elsewhere for this type of work.

 Passion and Reality – Both are Essential

 Obviously, you have the passion or you wouldn’t be striking out on your own.
-And, as you go along, and the realities hit you square in the face, that passion will be important, if you are to stay motivated.
-At the same time, ignoring the realities, and relying only on passion, will bring only failure.
+And, as you go along, and the realities hit you square in the face, that passion will be important if you are to stay motivated.
+At the same time, ignoring the realities, and relying only on passion, will bring the only failure.